 Urban Soccer Park gives communities in the U.S. the opportunity to bring this rich culture stateside.
 We provide safe, durable futsal courts that can be installed almost anywhere—no foundation required.
 We know firsthand the tremendous impact USP fields can have in a community, and together we hope to bring this positive change to your neighborhood.

-Futsal (or fútbol sala in Spanish and futebol de salão in Portuguese) developed in South America beginning in 1930.
+Futsal (or fútbol sala in Spanish and futebol de salão in Portuguese) was developed in South America in 1930.
 It was initially created to provide year-round training space for soccer players, and the smaller court size was more feasible during a time of rapid urbanization.
 Limited space, especially in metropolitan areas, meant traditional full-field pitches were unrealistic to build and hard to find.
 The game was spread largely through the YMCA, and was played indoors on basketball courts.
 It adopted rules from a variety of different sports: five players on a team, a 40-minute match, and played within the lines.

 Though born out of necessity, futsal soon exploded into a full-fledged sport in its own right.
 It was adored and played by pros and amateurs alike.
 Here was a high-speed, high-energy game that demanded every player be moving and alert at all times.
 The margin of error was much smaller on a futsal court than full-field, which propelled the level of technical ability to new heights.